Water Managed Sites

 Step 1: Site equipment verification

-Ensure you have the equipment installed and operating on your site that meet the criteria for a certified WMS including:
+Ensure you have the equipment installed and operating on your site that meet the criteria for a certified Water Managed Site including:

-• Billing meter (multi-unit, residential, industrial, commercial, institutional sites only) or
+- Billing meter (Tier 1 sites only) or

-Step 2: Book a CLIA (Certified Landscape Irrigation Auditor)
+Step 2: Book a Certified Landscape Irrigation Auditor

 Step 3: Certification application

-Have your CLIA visit your property to conduct an inspection (start-up test) of your system and complete your certification application form on your behalf.
-Your CLIA must complete a fillable form and send it to watermanagedsites@calgary.ca
+Have your Certified Landscape Irrigation Auditor visit your property to conduct an inspection of your system and complete your certification application form on your behalf.
+Your Certified Landscape Irrigation Auditor must complete a fillable form and send it to watermanagedsites@calgary.ca

 You will receive confirmation of the status of your application within 10 working days.
-Until that time, your site’s irrigation system must continue to operate normally, following all watering schedules being enforced through the Water Utility Bylaw.
+Until that time, your site’s irrigation system must continue to operate normally, following all watering schedules or outdoor water restrictions enforced through the Water Utility Bylaw.

-The size and type of site will determine which of the two tiers the site belongs to.
-A Tier 1 site will be greater than 0.5 hectares and/or be a park, playground, sports field or large green space.
-A Tier 2 site will be described as less than 0.5 hectares and commonly be a single family residential or small ICI space.
+The property owner along with the CLIA will determine which Tier is best for each site.
+A Tier 1 site will most of be a park, playground, sports field or large green space.
+A Tier 2 site will commonly be a single family residential or small ICI space.

 Step 4: Irrigation System Audit/Assessment

-For sites which are 0.5 hectares or more a Catch Can Audit will be required.
-For all other sites providing an Irrigation System Assessment is sufficient.
-Contact watermanagedsites@calgary.ca for a Catch Can Audit and Irrigation Site Assessment (ISA) templates.
+For Tier 1 sites a Catch Can Audit will be required.
+For all other sites (Tier 2) providing an Irrigation System Assessment is sufficient.
+Contact watermanagedsites@calgary.ca for a Catch Can Audit and Irrigation Assessment (ISA) templates.

 Step 5: Site Performance Report

-Each year, at the end of the irrigation season (Oc.
-31), a Site Performance Report (SPR) must be submitted by your CLIA.
-The SPR and Audit/ISA results will be reviewed by The City.
+Each year, at the end of the irrigation season, a Site Performance Report (SPR) must be submitted by your Certified Landscape Irrigation Auditor.
+These are due by November 30 each year.

 If the SPR produces the required water saving performance for the site that year and the audit/ISA meets the required criteria and recommendations for improvement are made, the site can be granted a certified Water Managed Site status for the following year.